GalJakob/Toxicity-prediction-WS/README.md

 - [SciPy](https://www.scipy.org/)
 - [rdkit](https://www.rdkit.org/)

-It is highly recommended to use GPU.
+It is highly recommended to use a GPU.
 ## Getting Started